FoniksFox/Telemetry-App/frontend/README.md

 - **WebSocketService** - Handles WebSocket connection and real-time data streaming
 - **BufferService** - Acts as a buffer for data, to avoid unnecessary calls to the backend, and have faster response (no downtime waiting, most times at least)
 - **ConnectionService** - An interface for all connection-related inquiries by other components
-- **ConfigurationService** - Manages dynamic telemetry types and command configurations received from backend
-- **CommandService** - Handles sending dynamic commands to the backend based on received command configuration

 ## Data Models